rlayte/jstestdriver.tmbundle/Readme.md

 A collection of snippets and commands for use with Google's JsTestDriver unit testing framework.

+# Commands

+## Starting the server

+&#x2318;k

+This will open a new window, which runs the server.
+To stop the server just close this window.

+## Running tests

+&#x2318;j

+This will reset the runner, run all tests, and output the results to an html window.

+Note: These commands are still at an early stage and are currently pretty crude.
+The port is hardcoded to 4224, which can be changed by editing the command in the bundle.
+It also assumes a directory structure, which means you need to run the command from a sub directory of the folder that contains the configuration file.
+Again this can be changed in the bundle editor.
+Both of these will be made more easily configurable shortly.

 ## How To Install

 **Using git**